CRREL/GRiD-API/objects.md

-  name              string       The name of the product. pk                integer      The primary key of the product. sensor            string       The sensor used to make the collection. collect\_at       timestamp    The date of collection.
+  name              string       The name of the product. pk                integer      The primary key of the product. sensor            string       The sensor used to make the collection. collected\_at     timestamp    The date of collection.
 ISO 8601 format as UTC. classification    string       The security classification. area              float        The area of the geometry in sq_km. filesize          integer      The size of the product on the filesystem in bytes.